sangkeon/opaguide_src/README.md

 Because OPA is developing so fast, many features such as print function, in keyword(in future.keywords namespace) do not exist when I write.
 And more and more features will be added very quickly.
 I realized paper books are limited to quickly reflect the updates of OPA.
 So I decided to open this book and to keep updating with the OPA community.

 If you want to contribute/join this project
-- Join the OPA Slack(https://slack.openpolicyagent.org/) and discuss your idea in the book channel.
+- Join the OPA Slack(https://slack.openpolicyagent.org/) and discuss your idea in the #chit-chat channel.
 - Make a pull request.
 - E-mail your idea to the author.